 Example Dataset:

-To illustrate the Bland-Altman analysis, we use a dataset provided in Table 1 comparing blood pressure readings from two different devices: a manual sphygmomanometer (Method 1) and a digital blood pressure monitor (Method 2).
+To illustrate the Bland-Altman analysis, we used a dataset provided in Table 1 comparing blood pressure readings from two different devices: a manual sphygmomanometer (Method 1) and a digital blood pressure monitor (Method 2).
 The table also contains the calculated differences of the blood pressure measurements between two methods and average of the measurements.

 Table 1: Comparison of blood pressure measurements (mmHg) from two devices